Find Affordable College Courses

 After completing their Bachelor's Degree, nursing graduates from Rutgers New Brunswick carry an average student debt load of $29,905.
 The average monthly payment of a loan this size is about $217, assuming that the borrower is on a 10-year repayment plan.

-Full Nursing at Rutgers University - New Brunswick Report
+Read full report on Nursing at Rutgers University - New Brunswick

-Out of the 24 schools in New Jersey that were part of this year’s ranking, Rutgers University - Camden landed the # 2 spot on the list.
-Rutgers Camden is a medium-sized public school located in the city of Camden.
+A rank of #2 on this year’s list means Rutgers University - Camden is a great place for nursing students working on their bachelor’s degree.
+Rutgers Camden is a medium-sized public school located in the small city of Camden.

 Women make up 87% of the nursing majors at the school.